phoenixframework/phoenix/K_deployment.md

 ##### `remote_console`

-`remote_console` will be your friend when debugging is in order.
-It allows you to attach an IEx console to your running application.
-When closing the console, your application continues to run.
+`remote_console` will be our friend when debugging is in order.
+It allows us to attach an IEx console to our running application.
+When closing the console, our application continues to run.

 ```console
 $ bin/hello_phoenix remote_console